 The annual Smoked & Uncut festival is more glamour than grunge, and you can expect a line-up of handpicked classic and contemporary artists as well as home-made street food, local ales and plenty of cocktails.
 The glamorous foodie’s festival, it’s famed for its large family-style pop-up restaurant Feasts which see some of the country’s best chefs cook up a storm for sold-out communal Feasting tables.
-2018 participants to be announced soon.
+This year sees Angela Hartnett and Mark Hix take over the kitchen, before dancing it off with Razorlight, The Noisettes, and Paul Carrack among other big-name artists.
 The festival will hit 4 locations this year: Brockenhurst, Bath, Lime Wood, and Devon.

 Sign up to our Newsletter